 In this paper, all random variables are nonnegative.
 Such modelization is encountered in survival analysis or reliability models.
-For instance, X can be the time of infection of a disease and Y the incubation time, a model used in so-called back calculation problems in AIDS research.
+For instance, X can be the time of infection of a disease and Y the incubation time, a model used in so called back calculation problems in AIDS research.
 In reliability, the lifetime of interest for a component can be hidden by another one, systematically added to it.
 More broadly the problem of nonnegative variables appears in actuarial or insurance models.

-Groeneboom and Wellner [11] have first introduced the problem of one-sided error in the convolution model under monotonicity of the cumulative distribution function (c.d.f.).
+Groeneboom and Wellner (1992) have first introduced the problem of one-sided error in the convolution model under monotonicity of the cumulative distribution function (c.d.f.).
 They derive nonparametric maximum likelihood estimators (NPMLE) of the c.d.f.
-Some particular cases have been tackled as Uniform or Exponential deconvolution by Groeneboom and Jongbloed [10].
-In the Uniform deconvolution problem, van Es [24] proposes a density estimator and an estimator of the c.d.f. using kernel estimators and inversion formula.
-The work of Mabon [17] subsumes the existing ones and in this way unifies the approach to tackle the problem of density estimation for nonnegative variables in the convolution model with any known error density.
+Some particular cases have been tackled as Uniform or Exponential deconvolution by Groeneboom and Jongbloed (2003). van Es (2011), in the Uniform deconvolution problem, proposes a density estimator and an estimator of the c.d.f. using kernel estimators and inversion formula.
+The work of Mabon (2017) subsumes the existing ones and in this way unifies the approach to tackle the problem of density estimation for nonnegative variables in the convolution model with any known error density.

-The method relies on a a projection strategy in a specific $\mathbb{R}^+$ -supported orthonormal functional basis, namely the Laguerre basis.
-This basis has been used for nonnegative variables in other settings: e.g. in [5] and [25] in a regression setting, or in [2] for a multiplicative censoring model.
+The method relies on a projection strategy in a specific \mathbb{R}^+ -supported orthonormal functional basis, namely the Laguerre basis.
+This basis has been used for nonnegative variables in other settings: e.g. in Comte et al. (2015) and Vareschi (2015) in a regression setting, or in Belomestry et al. (2016) for a multiplicative censoring model.

-Here, we extend the procedure proposed in [17] for known g to the case where g is no longer known: instead, all quantities related to g are estimated thanks to the independent $(Y_i')$ - $n_0$ -sample.
+Here, we extend the procedure proposed in Mabon (2017) for known g, to the case where g is no longer known: instead, all quantities related to g are estimated thanks to the independent (Y'i) - n_0 -sample.
 This means that we estimate all coefficients of the linear system which was solved in a deterministic way when g was known.
 Therefore the main difficulty is to measure the distance between the inverse of a random matrix and the inverse of its expectation.
-This is what makes the problem challenging and the solution interesting.
-The strategy is inspired by the one initiated in [20] and developed in [15] in the Fourier context, with the help of tools related to matrix perturbation theory (see [21]) and random matrices taken in [23].
+This is what makes the problem challenging, and the solution interesting.
+The strategy is inspired by the one initiated by Neumann (1997) and developed by Kappus and Mabon (2014) in the Fourier context, with help of tools related to matrix perturbation theory (see Stewart and Sun (1990)) and random matrices taken in Tropp (2015).
 A result of matrix perturbation theory (see Th.
-8.1) is the key result to enable us to prove a lemma similar to Lemma 2.1 in [20].
+8.1) is the key result to enable us to prove a lemma similar to Lemma 2.1 in Neumann (1997).
 Besides, Bernstein's inequality for random matrices provides useful moment inequalities.
-We discuss the influence of the two sample sizes n and $n_0$ and compare our results with the Fourier strategy outcomes, which still can be applied to nonnegative random variables.
+We discuss the influence of the two sample sizes n and n_0 and compare our results with the Fourier strategy outcomes, which still can be applied to nonnegative random variables.